 "The most important and surprising thing I have learned about the information profession is its diversity of career opportunities.
 I chose the public history and library dual degree program because I never want to be in a box, and pursuing these programs is helping me realize the numerous possibilities.
 Celebrate your uniqueness and know that you have an essential role in information world."

-What’s your name?
+Q. What’s your name?
 What degree are you seeking?
-What semester/year do you expect to graduate?

-Are you currently doing any library, DCM, Archives or Information Management related work?
+Q. Are you currently doing any library, digital content management, archives or information management related work?
 If so, how has the program prepared you for it?

 I have also been working as an independent researcher and consultant for various entities.
 As of late, I’ve been helping contribute research, advice, and structure for a digital archive on Detroit history.
 The MAPH/MLIS program has helped further cement my understanding of the many different formats knowledge, and therefore knowledge consumption, can take, and what that means for current and future information centers.
 With these perspectives in mind, I feel more prepared to relay advice and informed decisions on how projects of this manner should proceed in content management and preservation.

 Q. What are you most proud of in your time as a student at SIS?

 A. I am proud that I have stepped out of my comfort zone to explore what’s out there for information professionals and public historians.
 I spent most of my life dedicated to the study and performance of music.
 I was worried that I might not succeed in this restructuring of my career goals.

 Q. Is there a professor who has really impacted your journey into becoming an information professional?